Last Updated on 8 July, 2021 by Veronica

-This castle has lived throughout historical battles, sieges, has been destroyed and rebuilt, has seen kings born and died, and has even been a prison and armory.
+This castle has lived throughout historical battles, and sieges have been destroyed and rebuilt, has seen kings born and died, and has even been a prison and armory.

-Inside, there are different museums, mostly military, and with which you can learn a little more about Scotland’s history.
+Inside, there are different museums, mostly military, and you can learn a little more about Scotland’s history.

-You can also take the guided tour of the castle.
+You can also take a guided tour of the castle.

 Royal Mary King’s Close

-Another visit we made was to the Royal Mary King’s Close, named Paula and was very good and entertaining.
+Another visit we made was to the Royal Mary King’s Close, named Paula, and it was very good and entertaining.

 The visit consists of visiting the alleys below the Town Hall.
 These were covered when a former shopping center was built where we can now see Edinburgh City Hall.